Welcome to Year 1

 We are lucky to have lots of adults supporting the children as they make their transition into Year 1.

 Miss Dodds and Miss Sleem are the class teachers.
-We are supported all day by Mrs Matthews, Miss O'Mahoney and Miss Jones in the classrooms and in the outdoor quad.
+We are supported all day by Mrs Matthews and Miss O'Mahoney an in the classrooms and in the outdoor quad.
 On a Wednesday afternoon Mrs Bailey teaches Miss Dodds' class and Mrs Paxton teaches Miss Sleem's class.

 Children can change their books every day if they need to.
 We are encouraging the children to become more independent and to change their own books.
 Please help your child by reminding them in the morning if they need to change their book - thank you.